Overview

 Readings: There is an abundance of reading ahead, but a steady pace will keep your head afloat.
 Please take this counsel to heart, and do not skip assignments.
 Doing so will eventually catch up with you in unpleasant ways.
 In addition, do not put the reading off until the last moment; much of the material will be complex and wholly foreign, and you will need time to digest it properly.
 Allow sufficient time to absorb what you’re reading.
 Some of the readings will overlap a bit; trust me: the repetition will only help you.
 And when this does occur, you then have the opportunity to explore the nuances of interpretation and to appreciate the multiple voices of Islam.

 Qur’an journal: Over the next fifteen weeks, we will immerse ourselves in the Qur’an.
 There are readings for each class period; sometimes they will dovetail with the day’s material, and other times, they will apply to much larger issues.
-Every Friday (except where noted) by 5pm, you will need to submit (via Blackboard) a journal entry about these readings.
+On six Fridays across the semester you will need to submit by 5pm (via Canvas™) a journal entry about these readings.
 In this brief response, you can trace your own reactions to the material you’ve read, relate the verses to historical contexts or modern events, or something else clever.
 Your primary objectives herein are to demonstrate 1) that you’re reading what is assigned, and 2) you’re thinking about this very material in a substantial manner.
-(15% of course grade)
+(18% of course grade)

-Discussion Assignments: Using Blackboard, we will have an open discussion forum available throughout the semester.
+Discussion Assignments: Using Canvas™, we will have an open discussion forum available throughout the semester.
 This will be your chance to ask questions of both one another and of the professor.
-Across the semester, you will be expected to make two substantial contributions to this venue.
-This can/should include your questions, but you do have the intellectual responsibility to pose some sort of answer alongside your question so as to stimulate further discussion.
-In addition, we will have two directed discussion assignments in the latter half of the course.
-For each of these, you will be expected to make two contributions as well.
-(8% each of course grade)
+In addition, we will have a directed discussion assignment in the latter half of the course.
+For the second of these, you will be expected to make two contributions to a group discussion/analysis of Just Like a River.
+(7% each of course grade)

 Lecture and Reading Schedule

-We have five required texts, plus a number of on-line readings, for this course.
+We have four required texts, plus a number of on-line readings, for this course.
 Be sure you have:

 Come to class having already digested the day’s reading.